 Ideally all electric vehicles are compatible with all charging stations.
-That way an electric car driver can arrive at any charging station and not worry whether they can use it.
+Electric car drivers want to arrive at any charging station and not worry whether it can be used to charge their car.
 While this compatibility exists for AC Level 1 and AC Level 2 charging, it does not exist for other charging rates.
-See

 Therefore we need to know how to identify the charging port (or ports) on our vehicle, and which charging stations can be used for what purpose.